 HORSLEY: They're making all sorts of things at the Gilchrist Metal Fabricating plant in Hudson, New Hampshire, where Huntsman spoke yesterday.
 Chris Wulf was busy guiding a computer-controlled laser as it carved raw pieces out of sheet metal in a shower of sparks.

-Mr. CHRIS WULF (Factory Worker): Glorified game of Battleship.
+CHRIS WULF: Glorified game of Battleship.
 The X and Y coordinates, you know, certain places it'll fire, drag the laser beam, shut it off, pick up, move to a new one.

 HORSLEY: Wulf says the factory's good wages and benefits have kept him on the job for more than a decade.
 It's the kind of skilled manufacturing any government would like to encourage.
 But the owner complains his sales to offshore oil drilling rigs have dried up since last year's BP spill.
 Huntsman argues heavy-handed regulation is costing U.S. jobs.

 HUNTSMAN: Our creative and entrepreneurial class is being strangled by a complex and convoluted web of misguided and overreaching regulations.

 HORSLEY: Huntsman's jobs plan calls for rolling back environmental, banking, and health care regulations championed by the Obama administration.
 He also wants to overhaul the tax code, to eliminate deductions in exchange for deep cuts in personal and corporate rates.
 And he'd do away with taxes on dividends and capital gains altogether.

 HUNTSMAN: Rather than tinker around the edges of what is a broken system, I'm going to drop a plan on the front steps of the Capitol that says: We need to clean house.